History of the United Nations: Moscow and Tehran conferences

-President Roosevelt was the chief promoter of the Four Powers idea.
 The first commitments to the creation of a future international organization emerged in declarations signed at the 1943 wartime Allied conferences.

+At the Quebec Conference in August 1943, U.S. Secretary of State Cordell Hull and British Foreign Secretary Anthony Eden agreed to draft a declaration that included a call for “a general international organization, based on the principle sovereign equality of all nations.”

-The Moscow Conference resulted in the Moscow Declarations, including the Declaration of the Four Nations on General Security, which omitted any discussion of the potentially-controversial establishment of a permanent peacekeeping force after the war.
-Instead, its stated aim was simply the creation "at the earliest possible date of a general international organization."
+President Roosevelt promoted the Four Powers idea.
+The Moscow Conference resulted in the Moscow Declarations on 30 October 1943, including the Declaration of the Four Nations on General Security.
+This declaration omitted any discussion of the potentially-controversial establishment of a permanent peacekeeping force after the war; instead, its stated aim was simply the creation "at the earliest possible date of a general international organization."
 It was drafted by US State Department and signed by the foreign secretaries of the governments of the United States, the United Kingdom, the Soviet Union and the Republic of China.
 This was the first formal announcement that a new international organization was being contemplated to replace the moribund League of Nations.

-The Tehran Conference followed on 30 October 1943 at which Roosevelt, Churchill and Stalin met and discussed the idea of a post-war international organization.
+The Tehran Conference followed at which Roosevelt, Churchill and Stalin met and discussed the idea of a post-war international organization.